drylikov/win_spawn/README.md

 ### Command Line

-  All the following will work exactly as if the 'win-spawn ' prefix was ommitted when on unix.
+  All the following will work exactly as if the 'win_spawn' prefix was ommitted when on unix.

     $ win_spawn foo
     $ win_spawn ./bin/foo